cup-noodlehS/art-gallery-api/readme.md

 On branch main
 Your branch is up to date with 'origin/main'.
 ```
-If not, please do the instructions above this -> **What to do if there are new changes pushed to the github repository**
+If not, please do the instructions above this -> [Click here](#what-to-do-if-there-are-new-changes-pushed-to-the-github-repository)

 ### Run the program
 ```